deresetec/alx-system_engineering-devops/0x02-shell_redirections/README.md

-creat a file that contains text
+creat file and overwright the content